Crafting ideas

 photo source: mypassionfordecor.blogspot.com

-A very interesting look can be achieved by structuring the wood, i.e. bringing out the pattern of late wood and early wood.
-Late wood, being harder, remains in relief and early wood, being softer, is removed superficially.
-So when you run your hand perpendicularly over the wood you will feel its raised pattern.
+A very interesting look can be achieved by structuring the wood, i.e. bringing out the pattern of late and early wood.
+The later wood, being harder, remains in relief and the softer early wood is superficially removed.
+Thus, when you run your hand perpendicular across the wood, you will feel the relief pattern.
 It can be done using round wire brushes fitted to a drill.
-It is mandatory that the furniture is solid wood.
+The furniture must be solid wood.

 wood antiquing